infinum/wordpress-handbook/Development environment/Laravel Homestead setup.md

 <sup>2 Not free, but has a free trial period and requires a free Vagrant plug-in</sup>

+<sup>If you want to use one of the paid options, you can use your educational budget to cover the cost.
+For more information consult with your team lead</sup>

 For easiest setup use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) as it is free, multi-platform and regularly updated.

 After everything is installed we can begin with Homestead setup.